cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 ### Clouds

 Clouds are aerosols of liquid droplets or crystals, which are mainly water.
 They form when the relative humidity exceeds 100\%, or, equivalently, when the (dry-bulb) temperature reaches the dew point.
 The amount of water in clouds is measured by the <wiki:liquid_water_content> (LWC), which depends on the type of the cloud.
 Contrary to what one might expect, only a tiny fraction of the cloud volume is occupied by liquid water.
 LWC ranges within 0.03-3.0 g/m{sup}`3`, i.e. grams of liquid water per cubic meter of air.
-Considering that 1 m{sup}`3` of air at the limit of the troposhere, which is roughly the upper limit for clouds, weigths
+Considering that 1 m{sup}`3` of air at the limit of the troposhere, which is roughly the upper limit for clouds, weigths circa 364 grams:

 $$
 M(11 \, \mathrm{km}) = \dfrac{m_d\,p_{dry}(11\, \mathrm{km})\cdot 1\, \mathrm{m}^3}{RT(11\, \mathrm{km})} \approx 364 \, \mathrm{g}